 Students entering grades 3-5:

 The focus for this age group is on thinking about others, expected and unexpected behaviors, different levels of relationships, entering and exiting group social situations, and personal care.
-Academics focus on beginning to advanced reading, writing, and math skills with an emphasis on the social context of reading and writing as well as more complex executive functioning skills.
+Pre-vocational skills include meal planning, grocery shopping, meal prep, and activities around the office to assist with planning, communication, and organizational skills.

 Please note: This is not daycare.
 Your child will be in a safe, supportive environment learning and applying incredibly important social skills!